No end to America's rising prices: Another inflation measure rose in January – KION546

 By Anneken Tappe, CNN Business

-America’s high prices didn’t budge in January.
-Another key inflation measure showed prices rising last month.
+America’s rising prices were unrelenting in January.
+Another key inflation measure showed prices rising more than expected last month.

 The producer price index, which tracks average price changes America’s producers get paid for their goods and services over time, rose 9.7% in the 12 months ended in January, not adjusted for seasonal swings, the Bureau of Labor Statistics reported Tuesday.
 That was far higher than economists had expected, albeit a 0.1 percentage point decrease from the revised series high set at the end of 2021.